Mitochondrial Myopathies (MM)

 Usually, a person with a mitochondrial disease has two or more of these conditions, some of which occur together so regularly that they are grouped into syndromes.
 For more, see the diagram to the right and Signs and Symptoms.

 The main problems associated with mitochondrial disease — low energy, free radical production, and lactic acidosis — can result in a variety of symptoms in many different organs of the body.
 Tissues with high energy requirements, such as the brain, heart, and skeletal muscle, are primarily affected.

 The diagram to the right depicts common symptoms of mitochondrial disease.
 Most affected people have some, but not necessarily all, of these problems.

 Mitochondrial myopathies are caused by mutations, or changes, in genes — the cells' blueprint for making proteins.
 They are inheritable, although they can occur with no family history, and they often affect members of the same family in different ways.
 For more, see Causes/Inheritance.

 What is the progression of mitochondrial myopathies?

 The age of onset and progression of mitochondrial myopathy varies greatly from type to type.
-Please see Types of Mitochondrial Myopathiesfor more information about the course of each disease.
+See Types of Mitochondrial Myopathies for more information about the course of each disease.

 What is the status of research on mitochondrial myopathies?

-MDA-funded scientists have identified many of the genetic defects that cause mitochondrial diseases, and they’ve used that knowledge to create animal models of many of them.
+MDA-funded scientists have identified many of the genetic defects that cause mitochondrial diseases, and they have used that knowledge to create animal models of many of them.
 Understanding the genetic defects that cause mitochondrial myopathies opens up the possibility of developing treatments for these diseases.
 See Research for more.